RubenvanHeusden/NeuralRedactedTextDetection/README.md

 ## Trained models
 - The trained Mask2Former and Mask R-CNN models are included in the repository to use for your own redaction detection.
 - If you want to re-train the models of this paper you will need the [Swin-T model trained on COCO] from the Mask2Former modell zoo and the [Mask R-CNN ResNext] model from the Detectron2 model zoo.
-Both of these models can be downloaded by running the `download_detectron_models.sh` script in the root folder of the directory, which will create the `pretrained_models` directory in this repository.
+Both of these models can be downloaded by running the `download_mask2former_model.sh` script in the root folder of the directory, which will create the `pretrained_models` directory in this repository.

 ### Training
 To train the Mask2Former and Mask R-CNN models, the training scripts from Detectron2 and Mask2Former have been adapted for our dataset, and can be run using the following commands.